FelixKratz/SketchyBar/README.md

 ```
 ### Switching branches and uninstalling
 You can always switch branches by removing the current installation and reinstalling the selected branch
-To uninstall the development version perform
+To uninstall the development version run:
 ```bash
 make uninstall
 ```
 in the cloned repo.

-To uninstall the brew version simply run
+To uninstall the brew version simply run:
 ```bash
 brew uninstall sketchybar
 ```

 ### Plugins and Fonts
-If you want to use your own plugins, make sure that they are referenced in the rc with the correct path and that they are made executable via
+If you want to use your own plugins, make sure that they are referenced in the rc with the correct path and that they are made executable via:
 ```bash
 chmod +x name/of/plugin.sh
 ```